alanbraz/cognitive-head-hunter/README.md

 [![Deploy to Bluemix](https://bluemix.net/deploy/button.png)][deploy-to-Bluemix]

 And that's about it!
-You successfully just created a `Node.js` application in Bluemix together with a `Concept Insights`, `Personality Insights` and `Mongo Lab` services required to this project.
+You successfully just created a `Node.js` application in Bluemix together with a `Concept Insights`, `Personality Insights` and `Cloudant NoSQL DB` services required to this project.

 Now it's time to configure your project.